 There are two pieces of tax information you need to consider when evaluating a fund:

-- Realized gains – this is the capital gains that have been realized but not yet distributed by the fund.
-If you buy shares of the fund before the gains are distributed you could end up paying tax gains you didn’t earn.
+- Realized gains – this is the amount of capital gains realized internally by the fund, but not yet distributed.
+An investor who buys shares of the fund before gains are distributed could pay tax on gains they didn’t earn.
 Check the fund’s website to see if gains have been declared and when they plan to distribute them.
-You should wait until the fund goes ex-dividend to buy shares in a taxable account.
-Buy the fund in your retirement account or Roth IRA if you really like the fund and don’t want to wait for the dividend to be paid.
+Waiting until the fund goes ex-dividend to buy shares in a taxable account can avoid a taxable distribution.
+A second option is to buy the fund in a retirement account or Roth IRA.
+Capital gain distributions are not taxable in these types of accounts.

 - Unrealized capital gains – this is the capital gain in the fund that has not been realized.
 These gains could become taxable if the fund sells some of the appreciated positions before the end of the year.
 There is really no way to know whether this will happen.
-Passively managed funds (like index funds) are less likely to realize gains unless there is a run of massive redemptions forcing the fund to liquidate stocks to pay meet distributions.
+Passively managed funds (like index funds) are less likely to realize gains unless there is a run of massive redemptions, forcing the fund to liquidate stocks to payout distributions.

-When funds report their distributions they will classify them as a long-term capital gain, short-term capital gain or regular dividend.
+When funds report distributions, they classify them as long-term capital gain, short-term capital gain, or a regular dividend.
 The shareholder reports the long-term capital gain on Schedule D of their tax return and the rest as either qualified or non-qualified dividends.

-- You must exercise care when buying funds at the end of the year to avoid paying tax on gains you didn’t earn.
+- Taxpayers should exercise care when buying funds at the end of the year to avoid paying tax on gains earned internally by the fund.

-- Your fund research should include information on realized and unrealized gains.
+- Fund research should include information on realized and unrealized gains within the fund.

-- The turnover of a fund is a good indication of how tax efficient the fund will be going forward.
+- The turnover rate of a fund is a good indicator of how tax-efficient the fund will be going forward.